nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    to ten years from whenever the present time is.
 It also does not cause problems for other use cases.

-The validation for this is simple, and goes into the `isValidYearOfBirth` method of the [`YearOfBirth` class](https://github.com/AY2223S2-CS2103T-W14-1/tp/blob/master/src/main/java/mycelium/mycelium/model/client/YearOfBirth.java).
+The validation for this is simple and goes into the `isValidYearOfBirth` method of the [`YearOfBirth` class](https://github.com/AY2223S2-CS2103T-W14-1/tp/blob/master/src/main/java/mycelium/mycelium/model/client/YearOfBirth.java).
 In pseudocode, the check becomes